PieLabs/pie-docs/developing/pie-development/quickstart.md

 ### Add some interactive elements

-At this point, it'll be useful to add some styling and interaction to our custom PIE.
-Start with adding the `less` module to NPM:
+At this point, it'll be useful to add some styling and interaction to our PIE.
+Start with adding the `less` module to NPM from the root directory of the project:

     npm install less --save